Jason-DeLeon2406/AuthTest/README.md

-Login and Register Test using Vue Authentication and Laravel
+Login and Register Test Web App using Vue Authentication and Laravel